 - If you live in Northern Ireland, try re:store, a chain of outlets run by the East Belfast Mission.
 They accept a wide range of donated items

-- If you live in Scotland: call the National re-use phone line to donate your white goods on 0800 0665 820
+- If you live in Scotland: visit the Re-use Line to donate your white goods.

 - Pass on items for free at places such as Freecycle and Freegle